ftovaro/zoho_api_connection/README.md

 After you have cloned the project, go inside the folder a run `bundle install`, then `rails db:create db:migrate db:seed` as a single command to create the DB, run migrations and fetch some data from ZOHO.

-Once done, you can start the server with `rails s`
+Once done, you can start the server with `rails s -p 3001`

 ## Pagination ##